Non-uniform Stability of Damped Contraction Semigroups: Frequency domain criteria for resolvent bounds and non-uniform stability

-Our next conditions for skew-adjoint operators $A$ are based on lower bounds for $B^\ast$ acting on ``wavepackets'' of $A$, which we now define.
-This condition was used in~\cite{Mil12} to study exact observability of the pair $(B^\ast,A)$.
+Our next resolvent estimate for a skew-adjoint operator $A$ is based on lower bounds for $B^\ast$ restricted to so-called \emph{wavepackets} of $A$.
+Similar conditions have previously been used to study exact observability of the pair $(B^\ast,A)$, for example in~\cite{Chen,RTTT05,Mil12}.